malcolmbarrett/metaconfoundr/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* This is a new release.
+* This is a patch release to address changes detected in upcoming dplyr release
-* There are currently no references for the package's methods.
-We will update this reference when it is available.